 To understand just how terrible a toxic mortgage-backed security could be, the Planet Money team invested in one their own and tracked the performance over the course of the security’s lifetime (which turned out to be quite short as it was purchased in April and fizzled out sometime in September).

 By itself this story is an incredible example of the value NPR and Planet Money provide to the public (at no cost to you!).
 Not only does it showcase the value of investigative journalism but it offers a look at the creative and unique approaches those journalists take to their reporting.
 And once more, it contextualizes and humanizes one of the biggest financial meltdowns of our time in a way that I haven’t seen any other news organization tackle.

 While the major cable news networks were going back and forth deciphering the financial crisis and deciding who deserves the bulk of the blame, NPR chose to take a more thoughtful approach and conducted a substantive experiment to learn, not speculate, about how these phony financial products work and how they compartmentalize other people’s debts into a surefire loser of an investment.

 Without NPR, Planet Money, and Toxie (the toxic asset), news consumers like myself would still be completely unaware of how a few dozen financial institutions were able to package and sell an “investment opportunity” (a bunch of their own debts) designed to lose as much money as possible in the shortest amount of time possible.
-In a media landscape where even the most watched cable news channels struggle to explain how the financial meltdown happened, it is a breath of Fresh Air to see journalists at NPR and Planet Money put their talents to good use in packaging a story like Toxie together.This post was last updated .
+In a media landscape where even the most watched cable news channels struggle to explain how the financial meltdown happened, it is a breath of Fresh Air to see journalists at NPR and Planet Money put their talents to good use in packaging a story like Toxie together.This page was last updated on January 03, 2011.